Tropical Storm “Yagi” EntengPH Strikes the Philippines: A Detailed Forecast

 In addition to the heavy rains, Tropical Storm "Yagi" is also bringing with it sustained winds of up to 100 miles per hour, with even stronger gusts.
 These powerful winds have the potential to topple trees, damage buildings, and disrupt power lines, leaving communities without electricity for an extended period.

 The National Disaster Risk Reduction and Management Council (NDRRMC) has already reported numerous incidents of damaged homes, fallen trees, and power outages across several provinces.
-As the storm continues to move inland, these -related impacts are expected to worsen, posing a significant threat to the safety and well-being of the affected populations.
+As the storm continues to move inland, these wind-related impacts are expected to worsen, posing a significant threat to the safety and well-being of the affected populations.

 Humanitarian Response and Preparedness